 Gefahrenhinweise (EU): H302-H373

 Harmful if swallowed.
 May cause damage to organs through prolonged or repeated exposure.

 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wash thoroughly after handling.
 Do not eat, drink or smoke when using this product.
-IF SWALLOWED: Get medical advice/attention if you feel unwell.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Get medical advice/attention if you feel unwell.
 Dispose of contents/container in accordance with local/regional/national/international regulations.